Content updated on April 21, 2020

 What if an agent is listing a property and also has an interest/equity in the property?
 Are Realtor-owned properties subject to this policy?
 If you have a listing agreement with your brokerage firm, then the policy does apply.
 If you are a realtor doing a FSBO or for rent by owner, it does not apply.
 If you are acting as a private citizen, then you can advertise the listing outside the MLS provided there are no references to the brokerage firm or brokerage firm's contact information.

 If an agent has an investor, can that agent sell off-MLS property?
-If there is a listing contract in place for a property within Bright's footprint and the seller does not want the listing in the MLS, use the Waiver of Cooperation.
-You can still make an individual contact with that investor to look at and purchase the property.
-One-on-one communication does not count as public advertising of the property.
+If there is a listing contract in place for a property within Bright's footprint and the seller does not want the listing in the MLS, use the Office Exclusive/Waiver of Cooperation.
+You can still make an individual contact with that investor client to look at and purchase the property.

 If a client wants to remove a listing from MLS for several months to reset DOM, can it stay on a company website with appropriate permissions?
 No, this is not permitted.

 I have a seller who does not want their property in the MLS nor do they want to publicly advertise the listing, so I am taking the listing as an Office Exclusive.
 How many agents may I market to directly?
 Do I need to honor the request of an agent, not on my original contact list, to show the property?
-The listing agent may choose to reach out to agents or consumers on an individual basis, to market a listing.
+The listing agent may choose to reach out to agents within their brokerage firm, as well as clients.
 In addition, they may let other agents in their brokerage know of the listing through a private intranet or other non-public mechanism.
-So, there is no cap on the number of agents or consumers that you are allowed to market to.

 I do a considerable amount of bank-owned business, and occasionally, I receive an assignment that is an occupied asset where the occupant will not allow showings, but prospective buyer/investors can bid on the property through the bank’s website.
 Bright has always allowed no-showings.
 To be a no-showing listing, the listing remarks must indicate that the property cannot be shown because it is unsafe (i.e. condemned properties) or the occupant is not cooperating with showing the property as a tenant who is not allowing showings can create a tense or unsafe situation.
 If the listing is listed as a no-showing property, the listing needs to be updated before any showings are permitted to take place.